Adding your new baby to Medicare

 If you don't have a Newborn Child Declaration form, you will need:

 You can mail or email the form to Medicare.
-You do not need to get your supporting documents certified.
+You don't need to get your supporting documents certified.

 Are there other ways I can add my baby to my Medicare card?